allin1store/allin1store.github.io/README.md

-# CPSC-2350-M01 Group Project - All-in-One Store
+# Project Information

-Thanks for visiting our CPSC-2350-M01 group project.
-This project is an online shopping web application, including features on the product listing, searching and filtering, payment method integration, and price comparison.

-## Group Number

-CPSC-2350-M01 - 3

-## Group Members

-We have 4 group members, and each of us is taking one of the below roles:

-### Team Coordinator
+  We are trying to make a website similar to one like Amazon.
+Currently we have thought of having a Checkout System, Price Comparison System, Pages of Products, and Subscription.

+# Team and Roles
-Yan Fung Yenny Hou
+1. Yan Fung Yenny Hou(Team Coordinator)

-### Development Coordinator
-Qi Xu
+2. Qi Xu (Development Coordinator)

-### Requirements Coordinator
-Yin Kwan Chan
+3. Yin Kwan Chan (Requirements Coordinator)

-### Test Coordinator
-Yee Hei Ng
+4. Yee Hei Ng (Test Coordinator)